BEagle1984/silverback/docs/concepts/broker/producer.md

 ## Non-blocking overloads

 These are especially important for Kafka, since the underlying library is able to batch the outgoing messages for efficiency and that improves the throughput a lot.
 They will complete as soon as the message has been enqueued and invoke a callback when it is successfully produced (or when it fails / times out).
 These overloads exist for `Produce`, `ProduceAsync`, `RawProduce` and `RawProduceAsync`.
+(Note that )

 ```csharp
 public class ProducerService